Sex workers' rights: Netherlands

 A study by Janice Raymond states that there can be many detrimental consequences to legalizing and decriminalizing prostitution.
 One consequence mentioned was that prostitution can be seen as a suitable and normal option for the poor.
-Therefore, poor women can be easily exploited when there is a lack of sexual services which does not lead to their empowerment.
-Melissa Farley supported this idea with an analysis stating that most women do not rationally decide to enter prostitution; rather, the decision is made as a survival choice and that there are certain circumstances can drive women into the field of prostitution, leaving them with a choice that is more along the lines of voluntary slavery.
+Therefore, poor women can be easily exploited when there is a lack of sexual services, which does not lead to their empowerment.
+Melissa Farley supported this idea with an analysis stating that most women do not rationally decide to enter prostitution; rather, the decision is made as a survival choice and that there are certain circumstances that can drive women into the field of prostitution, leaving them with a choice that is more along the lines of voluntary slavery.
 Thus, it is merely used as a surviving strategy.

-Furthermore, Raymond states that businesses in the sex industry are able to offer services to any men which have led to more gender inequality because women have to accept that prostitution is a new norm.
-She supported this by saying that even disabled men are able to receive sexual services, and their caregivers (mostly women) are required to take them to these establishments and assist them in engaging in sexual acts.
+Furthermore, Raymond states that businesses in the sex industry are able to offer services to any man, which has led to more gender inequality because women have to accept that prostitution is a new norm.
+She supported this by saying that even disabled men are able to receive sexual services, and their caregivers (mostly women) are required to assist them in engaging in sexual acts.

 Another consequence Raymond mentioned was that child prostitution has increased in the Netherlands.
 She suggests this is because the Netherlands has created a prostitution-promoting environment through laws concerning children that make it easier for abusers to use children without penalty.
 She also adds that the distinction between voluntary and forced prostitution could be detrimental because it can be argued that the thought of someone being forced into prostitution can be exciting for some men because it may be a part of clients' fantasies.
 Finally, another study states that the legalization or decriminalization can be detrimental because studies that surveyed sex workers where it is legal concluded that violence is accepted as part of the job with the universal experience of molestation and abuse.